 PC Decrapifier is free for personal use and only $25 if you want to buy it for commercial purposes, i.e. you’re a computer technician, etc. I have used the programs several times and can say that it’s really handy.
 Actually, I’ve used it quite often on clients computers that were several years old, but had accumulated lots of programs over time.

 Another great program that is very popular is Revo Uninstaller.
 The program does come in a free edition, though it doesn’t have a ton of features.
-The paid version is $39, but if you are someone who likes to keep their computer clean and neat, this program is pretty awesome.
+The paid version is $39, but if you are someone who likes to keep their computer neat and clean, then this program is pretty awesome.

 When you first load it, Revo Uninstaller will give you a list of all installed programs for all users on the system.
 By default, it’s in icon view, but you can click on the little View button and change it to details if you want more information about the programs like the date it was installed, the size, etc.